Remember the classic Ziploc bag painting activity?

 Since we were on a volcano learning unit, I added a volcano twist to this classic activity!
 We have done Ziploc bag painting before, but the volcanos added a new level of fun for my 3yo and 6yo.
-They were so thrilled to create their volcano eruptions in the bags!
+They were so thrilled to create their volcano eruptions painting in a ziplock bag!

 Related: Do you have a volcano lover at home?
 Make a DIY Volcano Cardboard Puzzle!